shingravirei/node-typescript-starter/README.md

 # node-typescript-starter

-A nodejs project template that includes typescript, eslint and testing configuration.
+A nodejs project template that includes typescript, eslint and testing already done.

 ## Made using
 - typescript